camwestwood/xapi/recipes/readinglist/uxapi/readinglist-viewed-content-input.md

 This is the specification for an input TSV file for accessing a reading list item content.
 This might be clicking through to the LMS to borrow a book, or following an external link to a YouTube video.

-Data should be supplied as a UTF-8 Tab Seperated File called reading_accessed.tsv
+Data should be supplied as a UTF-8 Tab Seperated File called readinglistecontent_viewed.tsv

 # reading_list_viewed